nf-core/viralmetagenome/docs/usage.md

 ## Using `--argument_tool_name` parameters

-The viralmetagenome pipeline uses a set of tools to perform the analysis.
+The nf-core/viralmetagenome pipeline uses a set of tools to perform the analysis.
 Each tool has its own set of arguments that can be modified.
 The pipeline has a default configuration but this can be overwritten by supplying a custom configuration file.
-This file can be provided to viralmetagenome using the `--argument_tool_name` Nextflow option.
+This file can be provided to nf-core/viralmetagenome using the `--argument_tool_name` Nextflow option.

 For example, to change the minimum depth to call consensus to 5 and the minimum quality score of base to 30 for the `ivar consensus` module, we can use the `--ivar_consensus` parameter: